How are arithmetic and geometric sequences and series defined and computed in QCE Math Methods Unit 1?

 What this dot point is asking

-QCAA wants Year 11 students to define arithmetic and geometric sequences and series, compute terms and sums, and apply to growth and decay problems.
-Builds the algebraic fluency Year 12 Methods will require.
+QCAA wants Year 11 students to define arithmetic and geometric sequences and series, compute terms and sums, and apply them to growth and decay problems.
+This builds the algebraic fluency Year 12 Methods relies on, and connects directly to compound interest and exponential models.

 Arithmetic sequences